tomakita/RetroCheck/README.md

 ## Features

-pbm provides libraries for:
+RetroCheck provides libraries for:

-- Associating assertions with functions.  pbm injects the bytecode for assertions immediately after the bytecode for the functions with which they are associated, such that the assertion for a function *f* is executed immediately after *f*, for all executions of *f*.
+- Associating assertions with functions.
+RetroCheck injects the bytecode for assertions immediately after the bytecode for the functions with which they are associated, such that the assertion for a function *f* is executed immediately after *f*, for all executions of *f*.
 - Mocking calls to services which are external to the system.
 - Taking actions based upon the results of assertions.
 - Generating instances of entities in such a way that the constraints between all entities are satisfied.